PyConPL/Book/2015/presentations/import_deep_dive/text.md

 `ExtensionFileLoader.exec_module` does nothing.

-PyInit is called without any arguments, so it doesn't have access to the `ModuleSpec` and the tjings it includes, like the filesystem path of our module.
+PyInit is called without any arguments, so it doesn't have access to the `ModuleSpec` and the things it includes, like the filesystem path of our module.
 This makes loading data from related files quite tricky.
 Also, calling user-written code from the PyInit function is somewhat dangerous, because `sys.modules` is not updated until after the initialization